Grow your online market share by learning from the most successful marketing strategies of your competitors.

-Let's start finding the marketing channels driving the most traffic for your competitors.
-See the traffic winners across the marketing mix and uncover how the competition is allocating marketing budget.
+Let's start by finding the marketing channels driving the most traffic for your competitors.
+See the traffic winners across the marketing channel mix and uncover how the competition may be allocating their marketing budget.

-In the Competitive Analysis module, enter the primary website in the search bar.
+In the Competitive Research module, enter the primary website in the search bar.

 Look at the traffic volume and share across the marketing mix.
-Use the # and % toggle to get two distinct views of the traffic distribution.
+Use the # and % toggles to get two distinct views of the traffic distribution.

 Which competitor is strongest in each channel?
 Which channels lead at generating Traffic?
 How does your traffic volume (%) compare by channel?
 What is the traffic share distribution (%) across channels?
 Can you identify where competitors focusing their efforts and winning market share?